NameRead — never mispronounce a name again

 Button too small and far from the name.

 Change: Click was slow and hidden.
-Hover made pronunciation instant, lightweight, and non-interruptive.
+Hover made pronunciation instant and lightweight.

 Result: Faster, easier (8/8 2nd Test)